ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

   *  n = 50
 ==> passed

-Test 14: Call all methods in random order until almost all sites are open,
+jetbrains_academy.ChessQueen 14: Call all methods in random order until almost all sites are open,
          but with inputs not prone to backwash
   *  n = 3
   *  n = 5